joint-online-judge/joint-online-judge.github.io/docs/horse/auth.md

 `GET /api/v1/oauth2/<oauth_name>/authorize?response_type=redirect`

-In most case, `response_type` should be set to "redirect" because OAuth requires a redirection to a thrid-party server and redirects you back to the server. `cookie` should be set to true because you must do so preserve the state during redirections.
+In most case, `response_type` should be set to "redirect" because OAuth requires a redirection to a third-party server and redirects you back to the server. `cookie` should be set to true because you must do so preserve the state during redirections.
 The user will be redirected to the `redirect_url` given in the response.